Sheltered housing

 Does the support worker hold information about me?

-Yes, the names, addressed and telephone numbers of your next-of-kin and close friends, your doctor and any relevant details of your health are kept by the support worker, and the central control office.
+Yes, the names, address and telephone numbers of your next-of-kin and close friends, your doctor and any relevant details of your health are kept by the support worker, and the central control office.
 This is a confidential record and its purpose is to enable contact to be made with the appropriate person in the event of illness or an accident, or any other problem.

 What is the support worker’s role?